TeamFightTacticsBots/Alune/README.md

 1. Uses ADB to be able to support every emulator or phone and runs in the background
 2. Can start up TFT and queues for normal games
-3. Buys experience and shop cards (currently only Heavenly units)
+3. Buys experience and shop cards
 4. Rolls and buys augments
 5. Walks around on carousel rounds